ProsOffers nearly unlimited automation options; very responsive; runs entirely on the user's local network

 By Hubitat's own admission, the Elevation is a fairly basic (but sleek) piece of hardware.
 The value add here is the Hubitat software provides nearly unlimited compatibility, unlimited customizability, and lightspeed performance.
 If you've ever wanted to "program" your house but felt stymied by existing mass-market products, the Elevation could be just your ticket to ride.
 But with great power comes great responsibility, and the Elevation really does require a lot more work on the part of the user to set up.

-The Hubitat Elevation second-generation hub has an MSRP of $150, but is available on Hubitat's website for an introductory price of $100.
+The Hubitat Elevation second-generation hub has an MSRP of $150, but is available for $100 shipped from Amazon, as of our latest update.
 Given how much flexibility it offers to Smart Home enthusiasts, it's a bargain.
 Remember that competing hub manufacturers are either going bankrupt or counting on you to buy hundreds of dollars worth of additional gear from them.
 Hubitat just wants you to buy one device and use it forever.
 That's a refreshing approach in this age of the endless subcription!

 For advice on the best gear to get when setting up your Smart Home, see our Smart Home Buyer's Guide, updated on a regular basis.